3rd-Eden/versions/README.md

   <dt>auth</dd>
   <dd>
     The <code>auth</code> property is a simple security token that you can use to secure your versions REST API.
-It's unsecured by default but by after setting this property it requires an <code>?auth=<prop></code> parameter to be used to access the API.
+After setting this property it requires an
+    <code>?auth=<prop></code> parameter to be used to access the API.
   </dd>

   <dt>blacklisted extensions</dt>